 Ethics, morality and values-based leadership are high on any thought leaders agenda.
-The realisation that materialism, self-gain and profit above ethics are no longer tenable, means leaders have to be clear their organisational and personal values not only have to match but must be demonstrated on a day-to-day basis.
-When leaders make mistakes they must take the opportunity to reinforce their values in the way they respond.
+The realisation that materialism, self-gain and profit above ethics are no longer tenable, and leaders have to be precise their organisational and personal values not only have to match but must be demonstrated on a day-to-day basis.
+When leaders make mistakes, they must take the opportunity to reinforce their values in the way they respond.

 Values are key